ikerexxe/ikerexxe.github.io/_posts/2025-01-30-enhancing-PAM-communication.md

 This new feature is still under development, but don't worry because in this post, I will explain how to test it.

+I presented on this topic at the FOSDEM 2025 IAM devroom.
+For a full understanding of the context and proposed solution, I recommend watching the [talk](https://fosdem.org/2025/schedule/event/fosdem-2025-4678-enhancing-pam-communication-a-json-based-approach-for-modern-authentication/).

 # Design

 <div style="text-align: center;" markdown="1">